- Pets and Animals»

 - Dog Health

-Can I Buy Cheap Wormer for My Dog?
+Where Can I Buy Cheap Dewormer for My Dog?

 Deworming your dog should not be expensive or a lot of work.
 There are many internal parasites that affect dogs; some of them are annoying and some of them are deadly.
 The only thing they have in common is that they are all easy to get rid of.

-There are already so many great articles on this site about internal parasites in dogs, and I will not just rehash what they have to say.
-I would recommend that you take a stool sample in to your local veterinarian´s office and have it examined for worm eggs.
+I recommend that you take a stool sample in to your local veterinarian´s office and have it examined for worm eggs.
 A lot of times a dog will not even have worms and buying a dewormer , even if it is inexpensive, is just a waste of money.
-(Spend it on a new toothbrush or some dental chews for your dog!)
+(Spend it on a new toothbrush, some dental chews, or even just a new chew toy for your dog!)

-How often should you have the stool checked for worms?
-It is really hard to say.
-If the dog is just around the house once a year is fine.
+If your dog is just lies around the house, once a year is fine.
 If she has puppies, goes out to the dog park all the time, or is in agility or dog shows, you need to have her checked more often.
 If the dog does have worms they will let you know what type he has.
-Even if they try to sell you the dewormer you can think about the cost and let them know later whether or not you want to buy it there.
-Treating worms is not an emergency.
-Sometimes it will be worth it to just spend a few dollars and buy the treatment from your veterinarian, but if you have several dogs or large dogs you may want to buy online.
+Even if they try to sell you the dewormer you can evaulate the cost and let them know later whether or not you want to buy it there.

 In another article I gave the dose of ivermectin you can use to prevent heartworm infection.
 Ivermectin will also kill most of your dog´s intestinal parasites but even if you have bought some and have it on hand DO NOT use it for that.
 The dose for heartworm prevention is very low (.oo6mg per kilogram); the dose to kill worms is high (about 0.2 micrograms per kilogram) and a small percentage of dogs will react adversely to that high dose and will have serious health problems, even dying.
 Sensitivity to ivermectin is most common in herding breeds so some people that keep these dogs (collies, shelties, aussies, etc) will get their dogs tested for the MDR-1 gene before using ivermectin.
 Sometimes this problem will show up in other breeds that are not normally susceptible so it is not worth using this drug at a high dose and taking this risk.
 If you give the small dose for heartworm prevention there is no risk.